jtian24/EDA_Modeling_Spark/README.md

 As a side note, categorical variables are encoded with WoE directly with each distinct predefined categories.
 After all variables were optimally binned and encoded with WoE, the original dataset in PySpark dataframe was transformed with the a dictionary that maps original value to the WoE value of its corresponding segment.

-### Automated Logistic Regression Modeling with Elastic Net Regularization
+### Automated Logistic / Linear Regression Modeling with Elastic Net Regularization

 The logistic regression building process is also automated for the sake of benchmarking and convenience.
 In reality, we need to double check if selected attributes are viable for a variety of other considerations, especially regulation considerations.